almaan/genetech/README.md

 When you have written your answers in the rmarkdown document, you need to "knit" the document into an HTML file.
 First, you click on the Knit button and choose "Knit to HTML" which will trigger the knitting process.
-When the process has finished, you should see a file called "main.html" in the file explorer.
+When the process has finished, you should see a file called `main.html` in the file explorer (bottom right).

+![knit](imgs/knit.png)

-To download this file, you can check the box next to it, press the cog wheel icon above and select Export...
+To download the `main.html` file, you can check the box next to it :ballot_box_with_check:, press the cog wheel :gear: icon above and select "Export..." from the dropdown menu.
-Now you can chose a file name and download the file to your computer.
+Now you get a popup where you can chose a file name and download the file to your computer.
 This is the file that you will upload on Canvas!

-Just make sure that you can open the file and that you can see the content of it before uploading.
+**Make sure that you can open the file and that you can see the content of it before uploading.**
-![knit](imgs/knit.png)

 ![image](https://user-images.githubusercontent.com/27061883/192314278-7dc71f81-6889-4979-a684-77a3a1da53f3.png)